QuangDoan7/games-collection/README.md

 # Games Collection App

-A full-stack application that allows users to manage a collection of video games through a mobile interface, supporting full CRUD operations via a RESTful API.
+A full-stack application that allows users to manage a collection of video games, supporting full CRUD operations via a RESTful API.

 This project includes:

 - A RESTful API backend built with Express and SQLite
-- A React Native mobile application frontend
+- A React Native application frontend

 ---